YELLOW EARTH

 ABOUT THE BOOK:

-Set shortly before Standing Rock would become a symbol of historic proportions of the brutal confrontation between native resistance and the forces of big business and law enforcement, the fate of Yellow Earth serves as a parable for our times.
+Set shortly before Standing Rock would become a symbol of historic proportions of the brutal confrontation between native resistance and the forces of big oil and law enforcement, the fate of Yellow Earth serves as a parable for our times.

 PRAISE: